 Lactoferrin is a glycoprotein mainly found in breast milk.
-It is known to be anti-inflammatory and antimicrobial.
-Research continues to investigate its expanded therapeutic roles.
+It is known to have properties that may support anti-inflammatory and antimicrobial functions.
+Research continues to investigate its potential roles in supporting health.

-More than 70% of lactoferrin's antimicrobial efficacy is based on its ability to bind and sequester iron away from microbes.
-A comprehensive understanding of the clinical applications of lactoferrin has the potential to revolutionize the treatment of many medical conditions.
+More than 70% of lactoferrin's antimicrobial potential is based on its ability to bind and sequester iron away from microbes.
+A comprehensive understanding of the applications of lactoferrin may contribute to new approaches in supporting health.

 [signup]